mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 stable.
 However, some Imperial citizens view the Darrians with a certain amount of suspicion.

-The reason for this is the Darrians’ possession of the Star Trigger, a doomsday weapon based on the probe that caused their own near– extinction in the Maghiz (Chaos).
+The reason for this is the Darrians' possession of the Star Trigger, a doomsday weapon based on the probe that caused their own near– extinction in the Maghiz (Chaos).
 A version of the Star Trigger was reportedly deployed around 400 and is carried aboard vessels of the